 "Early church gatherings were a potluck called the Love Feast.
 Everyone brought a dish.
 There was also a spiritual potluck.
 Everyone shared hope from their experience.
 Corinthians says when you come together, everyone has a gift for the strengthening of the church.
 The following guidelines insure everyone has an opportunity to share in a safe environment.
 We ask that you respect others by not interrupting them, or debating them if you disagree with their opinion.
 It’s okay to disagree agreeably.
 Diversity is healthy, and sometimes there are different likes and dislikes and viewpoints.
 Be considerate by limiting your shares to allow time for others.
 Wait to share a second time until everyone who hasn't talked can share at least once.
 Use "I" statements as much as possible rather than "You" statements.
 "You" statements are comments on other people's shares.
 Avoid giving advice to others, or preaching to them about what they should feel or do.
 Avoid cross-talk, which means when we speak, we address the meeting as a whole, not individuals.
 "I" statements support self-disclosure with God and others.
 Share how you are doing in the present.
 What is happening currently in your journey of faith?"

 [Open sharing if desired]

-"I’ve asked someone to read our statement on Mission."
-(Have someone read from the home page the first paragraph under the question "What Is Our Mission & Methodology?" and paragraphs two through five under the question "What Is Our Concept of God?")
+"I’ve asked someone to read our statement on "What Is Our Mission and Methodology?" and "What Is Our Concept of God?"
+(Have someone read from the home page the paragraphs under the question "What Is Our Mission & Methodology?" and "What Is Our Concept of God?")